kjolley/BIGSdb_documentation/offline_tools.rst

 A full list of options can be found by typing: ::

    scannew.pl --help

    NAME
        scannew.pl - BIGSdb automated allele definer

    SYNOPSIS
        scannew.pl --database NAME [options]

    OPTIONS
- -a, --assign
-     Assign new alleles in definitions database.
+   --alignment, -A INT
+       Percentage alignment (default: 100).

    --allow_frameshift
        Allow sequences to contain a frameshift so that the length is not a multiple of 3, or an internal stop codon.
 To be used with --coding_sequences option to allow automated curation of pseudogenes.
        New alleles assigned will be flagged either 'frameshift' or 'internal stop codon' if appropriate.
 Essentially, combining these two options only checks that the sequence starts with a start codon and ends with a stop codon.

    --allow_subsequences
        Allow definition of sub- or super-sequences.
 By default these will not be assigned.

- -A, --alignment INT
-     Percentage alignment (default: 100).

- -B, --identity INT
-     Percentage identity (default: 99).

- -c, --coding_sequences
+   --already_tagged, -T
+       Scan even when sequence tagged (no designation).

+   --assembly_checks
+       Only run against isolates that have passed all assembly checks.

+   --assign, -a
+       Assign new alleles in definitions database.

+   --coding_sequences, -c
        Only return complete coding sequences.

    --curator CURATOR ID
        Curator id to use for updates.
 By default -1 is used - there should be an autodefiner account set with this id number.

- -d, --database NAME
+   --database, -d NAME
        Database configuration name.

- -h, --help
+   --exclude_isolates, -I LIST
+       Comma-separated list of isolate ids to ignore.

+   --exclude_loci, -L LIST
+       Comma-separated list of loci to exclude.

+   --exclude_projects, -P LIST
+       Comma-separated list of projects whose isolates will be excluded.

+   --exemplar, -e
+       Only use alleles with the 'exemplar' flag set in BLAST searches to identify locus within genome.
+Specific allele is then identified using a database lookup.
+This may be quicker than using all alleles for the BLAST search, but will be at the expense of sensitivity.
+If no exemplar alleles are set for a locus then all alleles will be used.
+Sets default word size to 15.

+   --fast, -f
+       Perform single BLAST query against all selected loci together.
+This will take longer to return any results but the overall scan should finish quicker.
+This method will also use more memory - this can be used with --exemplar to mitigate against this.

+   --help, -h
        This help page.

- -i, --isolates LIST
-     Comma-separated list of isolate ids to scan (ignored if -p used).
+   --identity, -B INT
+       Percentage identity (default: 99).

    --isolate_list_file FILE
        File containing list of isolate ids (ignored if -i or -p used).

- -I, --exclude_isolates LIST
+   --isolates, -i LIST
-     Comma-separated list of isolate ids to ignore.
+       Comma-separated list of isolate ids to scan (ignored if -p used).

- -l, --loci LIST
+   --loci, -l LIST
        Comma-separated list of loci to scan (ignored if -s used).

- -L, --exclude_loci LIST
-     Comma-separated list of loci to exclude.
+   --locus_regex, -R REGEX
+       Regex for locus names.

+   --max, -y ID
+       Maximum isolate id.

+   --min, -x ID
+       Minimum isolate id.

- -m, --min_size SIZE
+   --min_size, -m SIZE
        Minimum size of seqbin (bp) - limit search to isolates with at least this much sequence.

- -n, --new_only
+   --new_only, -n
        New (previously untagged) isolates only.

- -o, --order
+   --new_max_alleles ALLELES
+       Set the maximum number of alleles that can be designated or sequences tagged before an isolate is not considered new when using the --new_only option.

+   --no_private
+       Do not include private isolate records in scan.

+   --order, -o
-     Order so that isolates last tagged the longest time ago get scanned first (ignored if -r used).
+       Order so that isolates last tagged the longest time ago get scanned first.

- -p, --projects LIST
+   --projects, -p LIST
        Comma-separated list of project isolates to scan.

- -P, --exclude_projects LIST
-     Comma-separated list of projects whose isolates will be excluded.

- -q, --quiet
+   --quiet, -q
        Only error messages displayed.

- -r, --random
-     Shuffle order of isolate ids to scan.

- -R, --locus_regex REGEX
-     Regex for locus names.
+   --reuse_blast
+       Reuse the BLAST database for every isolate (when running --fast option).
+       All loci will be scanned rather than just those missing from an isolate.
+       Consequently, this may be slower if isolates have already been scanned, and for the first isolate scanned by a thread.
+On larger schemes, such as wgMLST, or when isolates have not been previously scanned, setting up the BLAST database can take a significant amount of time, so this may be quicker.

- -s, --schemes LIST
+   --schemes, -s LIST
        Comma-separated list of scheme loci to scan.

+   --seqbin_reldate DAYS
+       Filter to only include isolates for which the sequence bin was last modified within the specified number of days (set 1 for today).

- -t, --time MINS
+   --time, -t MINS
        Stop after t minutes.

    --threads THREADS
        Maximum number of threads to use.

    --type_alleles
        Only use alleles with the 'type_allele' flag set to identify locus.
        If a partial match is found then a full database lookup will be performed to identify any known alleles.
 Using this option will constrain the search space so that allele definitions don't become more variable over time.
 Note that you must have at least one allele defined as a type allele for a locus if you use this option otherwise you will not find any matches!

- -T, --already_tagged
-     Scan even when sequence tagged (no designation).

- -v, --view VIEW
+   --view, -v VIEW
        Isolate database view (overrides value set in config.xml).

- -w, --word_size SIZE
+   --word_size, -w SIZE
        BLASTN word size.

- -x, --min ID
-     Minimum isolate id.

- -y, --max ID
-     Maximum isolate id.

 .. _assembly_stats:

 .. index::